The original do-it-yourself travel guide to Europe SM

 Small hotel elevators normally have a heavy door that must be pulled open.
 These are designed to be locked until the elevator arrives, but not always.
 There is sometimes a second door which is part of the elevator cabin, and this is often a manual door also.
 Getting in and out with bulky luggage can be an annoyance.

 For your own safety, get into the habit of using the stairs when going down.
 If you always descend by the stairs, you'll know where they are in case of fire.
 Chances are that if there is a fire all of the electricity will be out.
-Some fool may have plugged in an American hair blower, popped the fuses, and shorted out the wires.
+Some fool may have plugged in an American 1,875 watt hair blower, popped the fuses, and/or shorted out the wires.
 Keep your flashlight handy on the night stand.
+It may save your life.

 Crime